profsmith89/ctps/_sources/chap04.md

 Run the `qweb1.py` and it will respond that it successfully talked to a Wikipedia server.

-**The client-server programming model.** Congratulations!
+## The client-server programming model

+Congratulations!
 You have successfully executed and generally understood your first network program.
 We all use network programs every day, from the web browsers running on our laptops to the bank apps running on our cell phones.
 Nearly every one of these network applications follows the same, straightforward programming model illustrated in `qweb1.py`.
 Before we dive deeper into its code, let's take a moment and understand the basics of this client-server programming model.

 We have written a script that acts as a *client* in this client-server model.
 To complete its task, it makes a *request* of some other computational entity called a *server*.
 Typically, this server runs on some other computer, and the machines on which the client and server run are connected by a *computer network*.
 It is, however, possible that the client and the server are in fact running on the same machine, and we will take advantage of this ability in some of our upcoming examples.